Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Generating Functions

-Note, this is exactly equation~(\ref{eq:pparents_probs}) of the main text.
-The generating function corresponding $B_i$ is therefore given by and can therefore be expressed as
+which is exactly Eq.~(\ref{eq:pparents_probs}).
+The generating function corresponding to $B_i$ is therefore given by and can therefore be expressed as

-For $A_i(x)$, we are considering a node, $Y$, that we arrived at from an active node (labelled $I$ in Fig.~\ref{fig:si_tikz_structure_demo}) that is one of $Y$'s parent branches. $A_i(x)$ is the generating function for the number of additional active parents of $Y$.
-Considering the probability mass function in equation~(\ref{eq:si_ai_pgf_pmf}), and applying Bayes' theorem, Each of these probabilities are known. by definition of the model (equation~(\ref{eq:pactivation}) of main text), and $P(\text{$Y$ active}\,|\,\text{ $I$ active} ) = P_d$.
-Hence,
+For $A_i(x)$, we are considering a node, $Y$, that we arrived at from an active node (labelled $I$ in Fig.~\ref{fig:tikz_structure_demo}) that is one of $Y$'s parent branches. $A_i(x)$ is the generating function for the number of additional active parents of $Y$.
+Considering the probability mass function in Eq.~(\ref{eq:ai_pgf_pmf}), and applying Bayes' theorem, \begin{widetext}